Enter your ZIP to find local pros.

 Homeowners seeking premium-quality, long-lasting AC systemsInfinity Variable Speed Central Air Conditioner with Greenspeed Intelligence 26VNA6$6,500 to $15,000+ installed depending on system sizeUltra-quiet performance and variable-speed compressors on top models10-year limited parts warranty when registered

-This review covers Carrier AC units specifically, but if you’re interested in Carrier Furnaces or Carrier Heat Pumps, be sure to visit our detailed review pages for comprehensive information.
+This review covers Carrier AC units specifically, but if you’re interested in Carrier furnaces or Carrier heat pumps, be sure to visit our detailed review pages for comprehensive information.

-Why We Love Carrier Air Conditioners
+Why We Recommend Carrier Air Conditioners

 Compare quotes from top-rated HVAC installers in your area to see which Carrier system fits your home and budget.